niraljshah/SupervisedLearningOverview/README.rst

 Performance Overview of Supervised Learning methods
 ====================================================

+## pip install BasicAnalysis

 A small task of creating and uploading a pip-installable Python package, and by no means a substitute for `reading the documentation <https://packaging.python.org/tutorials/distributing-packages>`_, even